Liaoyang Liaoning, China Travel Guide

 Common in almost all local restaurants.

-Hearty, comforting stew with tender chicken, wild mushrooms, sometimes vermicelli noodles.
+Hearty, comforting a stew containing tender chicken, wild mushrooms, sometimes vermicelli noodles.
 Rich, savory broth.

 Traditional Dongbei restaurants.